Agriculture in Turkey: Livestock

 There are about 150 thousand km^{2} of pasture.
 Much more meat is produced from cattle than sheep.
 A lot of sheep and goat meat is exported to Iraq.
 Over 20 million tonnes of milk is produced each year.
 The meat and milk board regulates the meat market.

 The main animal feed crops are alfalfa, silage corn, oats, vetch, and sainfoin.
 Animal feed manufacture depends on imports and more cattle feed is produced than chicken feed.
 Livestock are affected by foot and mouth disease.

 Cattle

 In 2022 there were 17 million cattle of which about 70% were dairy.
 Native cattle breeds such as Anatolian Black cattle are low yielding but hardy.
 About 80% of cattle farm expenditure is on feed, with half of the ingredients being imported.
-In 2023 inflation was a problem for cattle farmers as feed prices were increasing faster than milk and beef prices.
 Most imports are feeder cattle for beef.
 Around half of Turkey's agricultural greenhouse gas is due to cattle.
 Traditionally transhumance was practiced.
 The Agriculture Ministry is trying to get more biogas produced from cattle waste.
+Cattle are subsidized by the "Rural Prosperity, Livestock Support Project" until 2028.